 Depreciation can offset rental income for qualifying rental property owners, but the amount of rental income offset can’t exceed the amount claimed for depreciation.
 More specifically, the rent collected from a rental property qualifies as income in the eyes of the IRS—that means it is added to your taxable income each year.
 However, the IRS will allow the amount claimed in rental property depreciation to deduct from the total taxable income of a rental property owner.
 In other words, you may offset rental income and lower your taxable income by deducting several rental expenses, not the least of which is depreciation.
 If, for example, you make $10,000 in rent and claim $5,000 in depreciation for the year, you may offset half of the rental income.
 If you have other rental expenses, however, they may offset the income even further.

 Rental property depreciation is currently recognized as one of today’s greatest tax shelters.
 The ability to deduct a property’s entire acquisition costs over the course of 27.5 years can significantly reduce tax liabilities in a way few other things can.
-That said, there are things investors need to know, like tax deduction income limits, before they rely on rental property depreciation.
-At the very least, the more you know about each and every tax benefit, the more likely you are to turn tax season into a time of the year you look forward to.
+That said, investors need to know things, like rental property depreciation income limit, before they rely on rental property depreciation.
+At the very least, the more you know about every tax benefit, the more likely you are to turn tax season into a time of the year you look forward to.